-When Shanahan was hired by San Francisco, he brought in Robert Saleh, a longtime protégé of Gus Bradley, as his defensive coordinator.
-Bradley, of course, was one of the original architects (along with Pete Carroll) of the Seattle Seahawks’ fabled Cover Three defensive scheme (deep zone coverage on the outside with a safety in the box and a deep safety patrolling centerfield), which they employed en route to back-to-back NFC championships and a Super Bowl title between 2013-14.
+When Shanahan was hired by San Francisco he brought in Robert Saleh, a longtime protégé of Gus Bradley, as his defensive coordinator.
+Bradley, of course, was one of the original architects (along with Pete Carroll) of the Seattle Seahawks’ fabled Cover Three defensive scheme (deep zone coverage on the outside with one safety in the box and another deep safety patrolling centerfield), which they employed en route to back-to-back NFC championships and a Super Bowl title between 2013-14.

 Saleh is passing on wisdom of the scheme to his charges along with former Seahawk Richard Sherman.
 The signing of Sherman last season has done wonders for the rest of the 49ers’ defensive backs and Sherman’s leadership, intelligence and ability to still perform at a high level at the age of 31 has made him an important contributor to this defense.

 The 49ers have an excellent pair of linebackers for their nickel packages in underrated sideline-to-sideline playmaker Kwon Alexander and the rising Fred Warner.
-In front of them is one of the NFL’s deepest defensive lines, made up of rookie Nick Bosa, Dee Ford, Arik Armstead, DeForest Buckner, Solomon Thomas, Sheldon Day and Earl Mitchell.
-All of these players are adept at controlling one or two gaps when defending the run, and Saleh will – like Carroll before him – use one or two of his linemen to two-gap while the rest of the front seven will control just one , which eliminates the potential holes for opposing running backs to go through.
+In front of them is one of the NFL’s deepest defensive lines made up of rookie Nick Bosa, Dee Ford, Arik Armstead, DeForest Buckner, Solomon Thomas, Sheldon Day and Earl Mitchell.
+All of these players are adept at controlling one or two gaps when defending the run, and Saleh will – like Carroll before him – use one or two of his linemen to two-gap while the rest of the front seven will control just one, which eliminates the amount of potential holes for opposing running backs to go through.

-The ability of the 49ers’ defensive line to come at other teams in waves (and their impressive depth) has led to the team being able to consistently utilize fresh bodies and wear opposing offenses down.
+The ability of the 49ers’ defensive line to come at other teams in waves (and their impressive depth) has led to the team consistently utilizing fresh bodies and wearing opposing offenses down.
 That and Saleh’s propensity for having his front four use stunts, twists and slants to open up one-on-one opportunities has resulted in San Francisco finishing the regular season first in passing yards allowed and tying for fifth in sacks.

 49ERS’ OFFENSE A CHIP OFF THE OLD BLOCK

 49ers head coach Kyle Shanahan is, like Reid, one of the top offensive-minded coaches in football.
-His philosophies about the game were directly influenced by his father – former 49ers offensive coordinator, Denver Broncos and Washington Redskins head coach Mike Shanahan – and by his assistants, most notably Gary Kubiak, Rick Dennison, Sean McVay and Matt LaFleur.
+His philosophies about the game were directly influenced by his father – former 49ers offensive coordinator and head coach of the Denver Broncos and Washington Redskins, Mike Shanahan – and by his assistants, most notably Gary Kubiak, Rick Dennison, Sean McVay and Matt LaFleur.
 Having observed their work in San Francisco and Denver and being colleagues with them in Houston, Washington and Atlanta, Shanahan’s taken bits and pieces from all of them to create his own attack by the Bay.

-Nearly two years ago San Francisco brought in former Vikings running back Jerick McKinnon to be an important cog in the Niners’ running game, but he has dealt with a knee injury that has kept him off the field throughout that timeframe.
-Nevertheless, other backs like Tevin Coleman, Raheem Mostert and Matt Breida each recorded 500 or more rushing yards in his absence and combined for 1,939 yards on the ground – second in the NFL only to Baltimore.
+Nearly two years ago San Francisco signed former Vikings running back Jerick McKinnon to be an important cog in the Niners’ running game, but he has dealt with a knee injury that has kept him off the field throughout that timeframe.
+Nevertheless, other backs like Tevin Coleman, Raheem Mostert and Matt Breida each recorded 500 or more rushing yards in his absence and combined for 1,939 yards on the ground in 2019 – second in the NFL only to Baltimore.